3. Elaborate the YAML for the CIF, using ready-made files#

 autorestart: True

-The requirements for our standard obsperator are controlvect
+The requirements for the standard obsoperator are controlvect,

-So far, there is only the standard possibility for controlvect.
-For this standard controlvect, there is no mandatory argument to specify but a few optional arguments can be used.
-In our example, no optional argument is activated (the default values will apply).
+Currently, only the standard plugin is available for controlvect.
+For this standard controlvect, no mandatory argument is required, though several optional arguments are available.
+In this example, no optional argument is set, so default values apply.

 controlvect: